Yekuuun/claunet/README.md

 # Complete Guide: Master Claude Code Setup

-a base template repository for configuring CLAUDE in your code projects (focusing on .NET here)
+A base template repository for configuring CLAUDE in your code projects (focusing on .NET here)

 ---

 ## 1. 📁 `.claude/agents/` → AI Teammates That Do Specialized Work